pydelhi/talks/guidelines.md

 force audience to follow you around and reduces boredom.

 Use the full stage for your talk.
 Dont just stand at one place.
-Standing just on the podium is the worst thing to do.
+Standing just on the podium is the wog to do.

 #### 2. Don't speak in a monotonous voice
 Try to vary your voice to suit the